jyao1/FSP/Tools/readme.md

 ## Feature not implemented yet

-1) RIMLinkHash

-2) thumbprint
+1) thumbprint

-3) Support certificate chain
+2) Support certificate chain

-4) CoSWID keyid
+3) CoSWID keyid

 ## Known limitation
 This package is only the sample code to show the concept.